Skip to content

 Step 2

-Depression often has roots in unprocessed grief, burnout, life transitions, or patterns that started long ago.
-We gently explore what's driving it.
+Low mood often connects to bigger things: unprocessed grief, burnout, life changes, or patterns that have been around for a long time.
+We gently explore what's underneath it.

 Step 3